-For registered shares, the names and addresses of all shareholders or holders of a right of usufruct or pledge are recorded in the shareholders' register.
+For registered shares, the names and addresses of all shareholders or holders of a right of usufruct or pledge are recorded in the share register.
 On request, holders of registered shares will be provided with an extract from the register at their expense.
+The share register can also be kept in electronic form.

 Any shareholder can request at all time and at its own expense the conversion of his shares into another form.
+Any such request should be made in writing.